isomerpages/isomerpages-isomergovsg/_documentation/6c-webpage-creating-a-new-simple-page.md

 * Go to the folder that you wish to create your new simple page
 * Click on “Create new file” button
 * Copy and paste the header code snippet below into your file
-* Fill in title, permalink, breadcrumb according to your need.
+* Fill in title, permalink, breadcrumb.
 We recommend to make reference from your other existing .md simple page
 * Add in your markdown content of your page
 * Save the file in .md
 * Click on "Commit changes" button